 Please contact your Practice Nurse for further advice on vaccination.

 The Isle of Man follows a similar Childhood Immunisation Programme to that carried out within the UK - but it should be noted that some of the vaccines offered differ slightly to those offered within the UK.

-- Additional vaccines for individuals with underlying medical conditions
+Includes selective immunisation programmes and additional vaccines for individuals with underlying medical conditions